 A wayward beagle from Newberry Springs, rummaging along the I-40, returned to its owner with a severed human foot attached to a stub of a leg in September 2012.
 The sheriff’s search of the highway revealed additional human remains, triggering a murder investigation.
 The burnt skeletal remains of an unidentified female victim were found in 2010 off Zzyzx Road, west of I-15 near Baker, CA. That same year the severed head of an unknown Hispanic teenage girl thought to be between 14 and 19 years old was found concealed in a backpack left on Lenwood Road west of I-15 in Barstow, CA.

 Another unidentified female referred to as the “Nipton Jane Doe” was found on May 30, 1976 in an abandoned mine on Clark Mountain near Nipton, CA, located at the northeastern edge of the preserve near the Nevada border.
 The cause of death was a shotgun blast to the back of the victim’s head.
-Her body had been discarded like a worn ragdoll in a dank mineshaft with the time of her death estimated to be 4 to 6 days earlier.
+Her body had been discarded like a worn ragdoll in a dank mineshaft with the time of her death estimated to be four to six days earlier.
 The National Unidentified Persons Data System (NamUs) case file number 47426 noted that she had “reddish-brown hair [and] was found clad only in a blue and white bathing suit.”

-Studying the full-color digital reconstruction of her and other unfortunate victims like her, I was struck by how the images borrow the compositional conventions of a Renaissance portrait—in that the murder victim is pictured with a symbolic landscape behind them like so many portraits of noblemen and woman of this period.
+Studying the full-color digital reconstruction of her and other unfortunate victims like her, I was struck by how the images borrow the compositional conventions of a Renaissance portrait—in that the murder victim is pictured with a symbolic landscape behind them like so many portraits of noblemen and women of this period.
 In the Nipton representation, an endless expanse of creosote reaching into the far distance is the imagined place where this “Jane Doe” purportedly met her fate.
-What resounds most is that loved ones or even acquaintances have not bothered to identify this Jane Doe, or others like her, a sad fact that left me in a state of despondency and emptiness.
+What resounds most is that loved ones or even acquaintances have not bothered to identify this Jane Doe or others like her—a sad fact that left me in a state of despondency and emptiness.